ejreece/ReecePortfolio/FinalProjectPart2.md

 ### Audience
 **Target audience:** Californians unfamiliar with the economic and social impacts of poor child care access.

 **Approach to identifying representative individuals**: Asking how familiar they are with the child care system, especially state-subsidized child care.
 I will also ask how familiar they are with the role that child care plays within the Californian economy.
+I'll ask these questions before scheduling interviews, meaning they are not included in the interview script outlined below.

 **General user descriptions:**
 - General description user 1:
 - General description user 2:
 - General description user 3:

-### Research Goals
+### Research Goals & Questions

 | Goals     | Questions |
 |-----------|-----------|